Here’s why both paid and organic efforts deserve a place in your digital marketing plan.

 The last thing you want is to provide valuable content only to have potential clients use this knowledge for buying products elsewhere.
 To avoid this problem, you can take advantage of retargeting.

 When a user leaves the website, you can inconspicuously attach a piece of code to anonymously track them.
-As these visitors go to other websites, your ads appear to guide them back to your landing pages, which ups your chances of converting the lead.
+As these visitors go to other websites, your ads appear to guide them back to your landing pages.
+This increases your chances of converting the lead.

 3. Cross-analyze data

-Both SEO and paid search tactics give you a variety of data to work with.
-This data is crucial because it can illuminate what’s working and what’s not, so you can iterate and make updates accordingly.
+SEO and PPC tactics give you a variety of data to work with.
+This data is crucial because it can reveal what’s working and what’s not.
+From there, you can iterate and make updates accordingly.